home

 Getting Started with this Career Choice

-Following a major review, it is no longer possible to enter the ambulance service as a trainee ambulance technician.
+Following a major review, it is no longer possible to enter the ambulance service as a trainee ambulance technician in some parts of the UK.
 Many ambulance services are phasing out this role altogether, and others are only recruiting qualified and experienced technicians.

 Education and Training